bernstein7/optobit/README.md

 end
 ```

-Now you can treat your roles and notification preference as collections while they are beign saved as single number.
+Now you can treat your roles and notification preference as collections while they are being saved as single number.

 For example: